 This, of course, is all in addition to the many other safety changes that had to happen in order for Sun Peaks to have a successful summer and winter season.
 Some of the changes were quite successful, including some of the expanded restaurant patio areas and 'grab-and-go' meal options, and hopefully they will continue once the pandemic fades away.

 The Crystal Chair replacement was another 2020 Sun Peaks improvement that was completed and running smoothly in time for opening day.
-While the new Crystal chair wasn’t a 6 person lift as outlined in the old version of the Sun Peaks Master Plan, it is still an improvement over the 40 year old predecessor and is a fixed grip quad that included a 20% increase in capacity.
+While the new Crystal chair wasn’t a 6 person lift as outlined in the old version of the Sun Peaks Master Plan or the updated 2020 Master Plan, it is still an improvement over the 40 year old predecessor and is a fixed grip quad that included a 20% increase in capacity.

 The base is located near where the old Crystal chair departed from and it now takes skiers directly to The Top of the World at Sun Peaks - elevation 2,080 meters or 6,824 feet.
 Skiers now depart from the chairlift right next to the terminus of the original Burfield Chair, and enjoy easier access to many great runs, including the Gils off-piste ski area.